leafedbug-cmd/FastSearch/README.md

 - Blazing-fast filename/path search using SQLite with tuned PRAGMAs.
 - Faceted filters: File Type, Size, Date Modified, Location.
 - Polished PySide6 UI with a results table and preview pane.
+- Optional OCR for image previews (toggle in Settings).
+Requires Tesseract OCR installed and available on PATH.

 Configuration
 -------------